andrewbruno/toyrobot-go/README.md

   * testing is out of the box.
 No need for third party testing frameworks.
 Makes it ideal for TDD
   * is less verbose than say, Java.
 No need for private, public, etc.
   * is statically typed language, so many checks done at compile time.
-  * all variables must be used, cannot compile if a variable is declared and use.
+  * all variables must be used, cannot compile if a variable is declared and not used.